 We are also going to hone in on outdoor time for an hour every day because the scene around here is a little less like “wild and free” and a little more like “tame and confined,” alternatively, “crying about worms and refusing to leave the patio.”
 So we are working on that!

 To help me make the transition, on Fridays we had a wonderful baby-sitter come all day so that I could do work, errands, planning/paperwork, make phone calls, meet friends, date my husband, go for a run, and clean bathrooms.
 Basically, anything else that I would do during the week, I stuff in a closet and save for this day.
 Not having my time chopped up between multiple tasks is life-changing and I feel more emotionally plugged in during the week knowing that I have Fridays to do all the things.

-Unschooling has become our main philosophy (more about that here), but we utilize some Charlotte Mason principles to enrich our home and equip our kids to self-educate.
-We document our learning with these graphic organizers.
+Unschooling is our main philosophy (more about that here), but we utilize some Charlotte Mason principles to enrich our home and equip our kids to self-educate.

 Each year I choose a literature-based curriculum or book list along with one math and one language arts program.
 From about September to about March, we do short lessons, projects and read alouds with these curriculums.
 The remainder of our time is spent on interest-led learning.
 I plan our year without a calendar or planner using a simple homeschool planning schema.